Private, In-Home Tutoring in Revere, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Revere students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Revere students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Revere Public Schools are located in an urban area near Boston.
 The district contains eleven schools and 6,145 students.
 The district’s mission is to involve all stakeholders in the educational decision-making process, provide students with a challenging and relevant curriculum in all content areas, and promote innovation.
 Its vision is to ensure that students reach their highest potential by cherishing continuous growth and change, focusing on the following areas: a rigorous curriculum, a curriculum that is relevant to students’ lives, positive relationships among everyone in the school system, and resilience in students and staff.